ThapeloGithub/Learning-robot-navigation-over-uneven-surfaces/README.md

 ---

 ### Dependencies
 Refer to `requirements.txt` for a complete list of required libraries.
+Ensure python==3.8.0 is used

 ---